scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Alter a machines perception, forcing it to see only what you want it to see.
 When the machine or any creature looking through the machine's sight tries to percieve something you want hidden they make a Perception check against your Machine Soul roll.
 On failure they see only what you allow them to see.

-***Overcharge***: Add a success to your roll.
+***Overcharge***: +1 Success to your roll.

 **Shutdown**
+- Tag: _EMP_
 - Energy Cost: 1
 - Cast Time: 2 AP
 - Range: 20

-Cause a sudden surge in a robot or electrical system.
-Make a Machine Soul roll against a targets Toughness.
-On success, they take 1/1 in lightning damage.
+Cause a sudden surge in a robot, shield, or electrical system in range you can see.
+Make a Machine Soul roll against a targets Mind.
+On success, they take 1/1 in Energy damage.
 If this spell deals any damage to the target, they gain Suppression.
+This can only damage Shields and Armor.

 ***Overcharge***: +0/1 damage

+**Flashbang**
+- Energy Cost: 1
+- Cast Time: 3 AP
+- Range: 12

+Create an array of blinding lights in a 4x4 tile area centered at a point in range you can see.
+Make a Machine Soul roll against the targets Mind.
+On success they are _Blind_ until the end of their next turn.

+***Overcharge***: +1 Success

+**Ignite Soul**
+- Tag: _Sustained_
+- Energy Cost: 1
+- Cast Time: Reaction
+- Range: Touch

+Imbue a weapon with the spirit of a Machine.
+While imbued they may use your Machine Soul roll when making attacks and may ignore the next _Outcome_ roll from that weapon.

+***Overcharge***: Ignore an additional _Outcome_ roll.

 **Trap**